Bloomingtonbochez/Supermarket-Sales-EDA-Project/README.md

 GROUP BY product_line
 ORDER BY avg_spend_per_transaction DESC
 ```
---For each Product line, what is the average Unit price and average Quantity purchased?
+For each Product line, what is the average Unit price and average Quantity purchased?
 ```
 SELECT TOP 1
     product_line,